 To make compost tea for your plants, add a shovelful of finished compost to a 5-gallon bucket of water.

-Please leave it steep for a week, then use the solution to water the plants.
+Leave it to steep for a week, then use the solution to water the plants.
 However, dilute it with water (1:1) before using it.

 13. Pruning